 The pod assembly consists of two sub-assemblies.
-The universal Port Replacement Unit (PRU), is the larger board that carries the small Processor Module (PM) daughterboard.
+The universal Port Replacement Unit (PRU) is the larger board that carries the small Processor Module (PM) daughterboard.

 The PRU has three headers on the bottom that carry the signals to the target.
-For the packages with the small pinout (44-pin), it also provides a 44-pin PGA socket on the bottom that you can connect to the target using an adapter.
 The PRU also has a 50-pin header J1 that connects through the ribbon cable to the emulator board.

 The target headers plug into an adapter that you select depending on the type of the controller.
-For example, the SAB-C515C microcontroller uses the following adapters.
+For example, the SAB-C517A microcontroller uses the following adapters.

-- Emulation Solutions 180-5550-50 (socketable) - Emulation Solutions 180-5550-55 (non-socketable)
+- Emulation Solutions 180-5690-10 (P-MQFP-100) - Emulation Solutions 180-3975-10 (PLCC-84)

-The adapters plug into the target system, replacing the C515C controller IC.
+The adapters plug into the target system, replacing the C517A controller IC.
 These adapters can be ordered from Nohau Corporation or directly from Emulation Solutions.